The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 where $k$ is the Fourier frequency-bin index and $S$ is the power spectral density of the timing residuals induced by red processes.
 Typically, a free-spectrum analysis is conducted with a uniform prior on $\log_{10}\rho$, with posteriors jointly recovered at all sampling frequencies.
 In the following we assume that there is independence between sampling frequencies, thus no covariance between them.
-PTA searches deal with unevenly sampled pulsar timing observations, so we will assess the strength of this assumption in our tests.
+Pulsar timing analyses deal with unevenly sampled observations, so we will assess the strength of this assumption in our tests.

-Refitting spectral models to Bayesian free spectra can be done at various levels; one can $(i)$ perform a PTA Bayesian free-spectrum analysis, followed by refitting on the PTA free spectrum, or $(ii)$ perform free-spectral analyses on individual pulsars that are then combined into a likelihood against which spectral models are fit.
-There are some variations within $(ii)$ that we discuss in the next sub-section.
+Refitting spectral models to Bayesian free-spectra can be done at various levels; one can $(i)$ perform a PTA Bayesian free-spectrum analysis, followed by refitting on the frequency-factorized PTA free-spectrum, or $(ii)$ perform free-spectral analysis on individual pulsars, which are then combined into a frequency- and pulsar-factorized likelihood against which spectral models are fit.
+The general scheme for $(i)$ is as follows.
+Translating $h_\mathrm{c}$ into $\rho$-space gives